sjsrey/ors/ors_address.md

 placed on documents as the only research artifact - data and software are not part of the scientific corpus.
 Meta-analysis of research areas becomes prohibitively expensive, and this severely constrains the synthesis of knowledge.
-All of this leads to major problems of irreproducibility.
+All of this leads to major problems of irreproducibility, since:
-Essentially what is being compromised is:

 >Science's capacity for self-correction comes from its openness to scrutiny and challenges [@Boulton:2012kx]